LACMIP/emu/docs/_documentation/catalogue.md

 : **#1 Rule for *Lot Remarks*: Avoid entering data into this field unless you are 100% certain the information is new AND cannot be recorded anywhere else in EMu.** In other words, this field provides space for recording data or comments for which an appropriate field does not yet exist.
 To facilitate future migration of data in *Lot Remarks* to more appropriate fields that do not yet exist, information added to this field should should be entered exactly as shown below (order matters, as well as capitalization and punctuation/separators).
 Please consult the Collections Manager if you are unsure whether you have information that should be added to *Lot Remarks*.
     - LIFESTAGE should be recorded verbatim.
     - SEX should be recorded verbatim, but do not abbreviate, e.g. "female" (not "f").
     - VERBATIM REMARKS ON SPM refers to any data written on the specimen or its label that should be recorded, but does not fit in any other field.

-Note that comments relating to the identification of a specimen do not go in *Lot Remarks*, but in the appropriate *Comments* field on the *Identification (1)* tab.
+Examples of things **not** to record in *Lot Remarks*: 1) Comments relating to the identification of a specimen; these go in the appropriate *Comments* field on the *Identification (1)* tab; 2) Information regarding the collecting event (collector name(s), date, etc.) should be recorded in the Sites module.
+{: .notice--warning}

 {% include figure image_path="/assets/images/catalogue_lotremarks.png" alt="screenshot of the *Lot Remarks* field in the catalogue module" caption="Screenshot of the *Lot Remarks* field in the Catalogue module." %}

 IP Publications